 “Oh no, Jake.
 There is whiskey, and then there is whiskey.
 And then there is this stuff.
 Literally made for a king.”
 Mathos holds up the bottle, peers through the remaining brown liquid with the glow of one of the wall torches behind it.
 “Look at the color,” the mage marvels.

 “It looks like any old whiskey from the Sailor.”

 “Are you kidding, Jake?
 This one bottle alone would probably pay for the Winsome Sailor, and you’d still have enough left over to hire someone to finally sweep clean the back corners.”

 “And you’re drinking it all?”
-Jake asks appalled, looking from Mathos to Scarlet to Hamfrd.
+Appalled, Jake looks from Mathos to Scarlet to Hamfrd.

 “Yeah,” grunts Scarlet.
 “You want us to save you some?”

 “Good.”
 She slides her empty glass to Mathos.
 “More for us.
 Pour me another, mage.”
 Mathos, who is still peering dreamily through the bottle, now lowers it and fills Scarlet’s cup as requested.

 “I just mean,” Jake says, “if it’s as expensive as you claim . . .”
 He finds a bottle of a spirit that he is able to identify by the label and from its scent as plumrain.
 He pours himself a glass of this.
 “Maybe you shouldn’t drink it all.”

 “Look at this place, Jake,” says Scarlet, scowling.
 “Do you think she’s going to miss one bottle?
 Of anything?”

 “I just wish she had some good old fashioned ale.
 That doesn’t seem to be too much to ask.”
 Jake instead drinks tentatively from the glass he has poured.
 Grunts in surprised satisfaction.
 “Mmm.
 That’s actually quite good.”